EOEboh/Beta-Landing-Page/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-## Learn More
+## You wanna learn Next.js?

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js, check out the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - official Next.js documentation.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - official Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/zeit/next.js/) - your feedback and contributions are welcome!
+You can check out [the Next.js GitHub repository](https://github.com/zeit/next.js/)

-## Deploy on ZEIT Now

-The easiest way to deploy your Next.js app is to use the [ZEIT Now Platform](https://zeit.co/) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.